Docs

 A06 Vulnerable and outdated components Full

-A08 Data and software integrity failures Full
+A08 Authentication and identity failures Full

-A10 Server-side request forgery Full
+A10 Server-side request forgery (merged into A01) Full via A01

 Rule sets